Come to trail heaven on a sacred peak with rare wilderness sights

-To hike the Fugendake trail, visitors can take car or bus to Nita Toge pass.
-From there, you can ride the Unzen ropeway, which leads you part way up the mountain to the upper ropeway station, where begin your trek up Fugendake.
+To hike the Fugendake trail, visitors can take a car or a bus to Nita Toge pass.
+From there, you can ride the Unzen ropeway, which leads you part way up the mountain to the upper ropeway station, where you begin your trek up Fugendake.

 A haven of natural beauty

 Mt.
 Unzen's volcanic soil is rich; hence, the plant growth here includes various rare species that have earned the mountain special protection from the national government.
 Rich with an array of flora and fauna, you can see the landscape change in color and fragrance with the seasons.

 Since the early eighth century, all of Mt.
 Unzen has been venerated as a sacred mountain by the practitioners of Shugendo, an exclusively Japanese religion.